sp9k/monster/docs/tutorial.md

 ## Assembly

-As mentioned earlier, assembly will typically take place from the top-level unit from which all others are included (`main.s` in our case).
+As mentioned earlier, assembly will typically take place from the top-level unit from which all others are included (`MAIN.S` in our case).
 Navigate to that buffer and press {c64-keys}`C= + A` to assemble it.

 ## Errors